progmaticsven/omptimization-challenge/README.md

 duplicates input.txt output.txt
 ```

 ## Requirements
-* Every duplicate is only once in output
+* Every duplicate is only once present in output
 * Must work with very large input files up to 5 GB in size
 * String max length is 255 bytes, containing only ASCII characters
 * 0.1% of false duplicates in output is acceptable!
 * Must run on Ubuntu with 16 GB of RAM and 4 CPUs

-## What to optimize
+## What to optimize for?
-* Minimum execution time
+* Minimum execution time.
 * Minimum peak memory usage

 ## How to measure